flomesh-io/pipy/README.md

 Sessions have their contexts created when incoming connections first open, and destroyed when the connections close.
-When a session calls up another session inside Pipy by refering to a different pipeline, the new session can inherit the context from its parent session, or create its own new context.
+When a session calls up another session inside Pipy by refering to a different pipeline, the new session will inherit the context from its parent session, unless the new session is to be shared by multiple source sessions, in which case the new session will create its own context.

 ## Context